isiahmeadows/mithril.js/core.md

 - `hydrate(root, vnode)` - Renders a root vnode.
 This is exposed in the full bundle via `Mithril.hydrate`, but is *not* exposed in the core bundle.
 (It's tree-shaken out.)
 	- This assigns an expando `._ir` to the root.

+- `abortable((signal, render, context) => ...)` - Invokes a callback with an abort signal (polyfilled with something that works with `request` if necessary) that's called on `done` and ignores the return value (useful if it's a simple async arrow function).
+This is useful with `fetch` and `mithril/request` for cleaning up requests, and it's a pretty simple utility.

 Notes:

 - For `render`: